Sainik School, Lucknow: Facilities

 As a boarding school, the school provides accommodation to its staff in the school campus.
 Government of India Scheme of Scholarships in approved residential Secondary Schools is operational in the School.

 The school spreads over 280 acre.
-It has extensive playgrounds and its own stadium Major salman Ahmad khan shaurya chakra Stadium.
+It has extensive playgrounds and its own stadium Major Salman Ahmad Khan Shaurya Chakra Stadium.
 The school has facilities for games like hockey, cricket, football, basketball, volleyball, badminton, boxing, table tennis, horse riding and swimming.
 The cadets go through rigorous physical training throughout their stay.
 The school follows a timetable for compulsory games and physical training.

 Its academic facilities include science laboratories for physics, chemistry and biology; separate music and art rooms; and a library.
 There are six hostels for the cadets.

-The school has six houses named after personalities, Shastri,Panth Nehru, S.N, Kidwai and Tandon.
+The school has six houses named after personalities, Shastri, Pant, Nehru, Sampurnanand, Kidwai and Tandon.
 The school has a cadet’s mess and a sick bay, the latter overseen by a Resident Medical Officer.